vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

    * - **maxModeDownsampling**
      - Use maximum-mode downsampling when reducing cube size before

        uploading to the GPU.
+This takes the maximum values of the 3D

+       windows of voxels (depending on downsampling factors needed

+       to reduce the cube size to be under **gpuMemoryLimitMb**) and

+       sets individual voxels to those values in the downsampled version

-Setting to False will use the slower average
+       of the cube.
+Setting to :literal:`false` will use the slower average mode

-       downsampling.
+       that sets the voxel values to the average of the 3D windows.
+The downsampling

+       algorithm can be found `here in the iDaVIE source code. <https://github.com/idia-astro/iDaVIE/blob/6f644a5a3ef0b6339cddeaa52438c431023aad54/native_plugins_cmake/data_analysis_tool.cpp#L139>`_

        Default: ``true``.
    * - **foveatedRendering**
      - Use static foveated rendering to improve rendering performance at